Agnes Mathilde Wergeland — UW Prof in 1902

 Prior to joining the UW faculty, Wergeland must have been remarkably self-contained, shut off from female company as she had been in her childhood and throughout most of her early life as often the only woman in her classes.
 She developed a strong resolve that allowed her to compete with men successfully in academic circles.

 There was another side to her as artist, nature lover and pianist.
-She played the piano at the Doctors Inn often for her own enjoyment and that of Dr. Hebard and visitors.
-Biographer Løken mentions that Dr. Wergeland attended a Norwegian school of drawing around 1879.
+She played the piano at the Doctors Inn, often for her own enjoyment and that of Hebard and visitors.
+Biographer Løken mentions that Wergeland attended a Norwegian school of drawing around 1879.
 Wherever she lived, she amused herself with pen and ink sketches of her surroundings.

 POSTHUMOUS FAME